alchen99/k8s-debug/README.md

 # Docker/K8 debugging tools

-Containerized AWS CLI, kubectl, aws-iam-authenticator, curl, and jq on alpine to help with debugging K8s and containers.
+Container to help with debugging K8s and other containers.
+Some of the things configured are as follows:

+* bash and bash-completion
+* AWS CLI and aws-iam-authenticator
+* kubectl with alias k defined
+* curl
+* jq
+* screen
+* vim and vimdiff

 ## Build